 If the UE caches network announcement media, then the UE MUST support a configurable parameter for the maximum-age of any cached announcement media.
 This one parameter applies to all cached media fetched by FTP and HTTP.
 When the UE needs to access cached announcement media that has aged beyond the configured maximum-age for cached resources, the UE MUST fetch it from the network media server.
-The UE MAY discard cached announcement media that has aged beyond the configured maximum-age for cached resources.
+The UE MAY discard cached announcement media that has aged beyond the configured server.